 TRANSCEND FESTIVAL IS POSTPONED UNTIL FURTHER NOTICE DUE TO COVID-19

-Transcend Festival is a not-for-profit, volunteer run, non-hierarchically organised event.
+Transcend Festival is a not-for-profit, non-hierarchically organised event.
 Accessibility and inclusion are our top priorities.
 We aim to centre marginalised voices – of those who are trans and disabled, people of colour, from working class backgrounds, affected by transmisogyny, or face other forms of oppression within the community.

 The following beliefs and intentions are shared by every one of the Transcend organisers.
 They are the principles beneath all of our decisions about the festival.
 These lists are far from exhaustive, and we imagine that they might change and evolve.
 We acknowledge that we make mistakes and may not always act in a way that’s in line with our own ethos.